CatMaxiMyoga/rust-customlang/README.md

 *Dividing by zero, whether integer or float, will result in an error.*

 ### Floating-Point Numbers
 Also called floats.
-Floats can be created by writing a number with decimal places.
+Floats can be created by writing a number with decimal places. (currently only supports positive float literals, to use a negative float literal, write `0-#` where # is the absolute value)

 ```
 5.2;